 Ultimately, the schools that reply with interest will give you the best gauge of how good you really are.
 Just remember, that with hard work and a solid plan for improvement, you will become more recruitable over time.

-If you’re not sure what you need to do to fulfill your dreams, check out my free eBook What it Takes.
-It contains actionable steps for an athlete to improve his or her focus, routine, mental strength, and determination.
+If you’re not sure what you need to do to fulfill your dreams, check out my free college baseball recruiting email template.
+It contains an actual email you can quickly alter or use as a guide when contacting schools.